slushnys/commission-calculator/README.md

 * Database - Currently there's a test where it acts as "transaction storage" database for monthly storages of transaction sums.
 Database would be better usage, but due to limits of time, I haven't implemented it here.
 * Logger - logging things across functionality could be a big bonus
 * Middlewares - separate input validation, parsing etc into middlewares.
+* Infrastructure - to provision infrastructure with terraform

 ## Running the application